Nutrition - 5 Tips

 Postponement of the PACES Exam

-The entrance exam following the PACES program for admission to the second year of health sciences programs (Medicine, Midwifery, Dentistry, Pharmacy) will be held starting in the second half of June.
+The entrance exam following the PACES program for admission to the second year of health sciences studies (Medicine, Midwifery, Dentistry, Pharmacy) will be held starting in the second half of June.

-→ We will let you know as soon as possible the official rescheduling date and the details of the rescheduling for our Faculty.
+→ We will let you know as soon as possible the official rescheduling date and the terms of this rescheduling for our Faculty.

-The PACES exam has been officially rescheduled for June 23–25, 2020
+The PACES Exam has been officially rescheduled from June 23 to June 25, 2020

 Postponement of the ECNi

-The National Computer-Based Qualifying Exams (ECNi) for admission to medical school will take place from July 6 to 8, 2020.
+The National Computer-Based Qualifying Exams (ECNi), which grant admission to postgraduate medical studies, will take place from July 6 to 8, 2020.

 Paramedical: Applications will be reviewed based on the application materials only

-Other entrance exams, which primarily concern admission to paramedical training programs, will be replaced by a review of applicants’ academic records as part of the national pre-registration process via the Parcoursup platform.
+Other entrance exams, which primarily concern admission to paramedical training programs, will be replaced by a review of candidates’ academic records as part of the national pre-enrollment process via the Parcoursup platform.

 Medical students